 The Mississippi Department of Archives and History was founded in 1902.
 A comprehensive historical agency, the department collects, preserves, and provides access to the archival resources of the state, administers museums and historic sites, and oversees statewide programs for historic preservation, government records management, and publications.

 The department is headquartered in William F. Winter Archives and History Building.
-The department’s six divisions are responsible for the agency’s sites and programs.
+The department’s four divisions are responsible for the agency’s sites and programs.
 The Archives and Records Services Division is located in the Winter Building and oversees the state archives and public reading rooms, where documents, photographs, and other items from the collection are processed and made available free of charge to the public.

 The Records Management section of the Archives and Records Services Division assists helps state agencies, counties, municipalities, school districts, libraries, and other local government entities manage the official records created by each group.